The Belfast Ropework Co was the largest ropemaker in the world.

 The company still operated the largest single rope factory in the world in 1957.
 The company employed 1,000 people in 1968.

-Belfast Ropework merged with other Belfast textiles firms including McCleery L’Amie to form a company with capital of £3.2 million in 1970.
+Belfast Ropeworks merged with other Belfast textiles firms including McCleery L’Amie to form a company with capital of £3.2 million in 1970.

-Belfast Ropework changed its name to McCleery L’Amie Group in 1972.
+Belfast Ropeworks changed its name to McCleery L’Amie Group in 1972.

 The company ended hemp rope production in favour of synthetic fibres from 1973.